 Collibra Expands Integration With Snowflake AI Cloud

-According to a PR Newswire release, Collibra announced at Snowflake's annual user conference, Snowflake Summit 26, an expanded integration with Snowflake to deliver governed business context and semantic consistency across the Snowflake AI Data Cloud.
-The PR Newswire release and coverage in MartechSeries describe a new, bi-directional integration where Collibra-governed metadata, descriptions, tags, and policies flow into Snowflake Horizon Catalog, Cortex Analyst, and Cortex Agents, while Snowflake's technical metadata and lineage flow back into Collibra.
+At Snowflake Summit 26, Collibra and Snowflake said they are expanding their integration to carry governed business context and semantics across the Snowflake AI Data Cloud.
+Per the joint PR Newswire release, Collibra-managed descriptions, ownership, quality, tags, and policies flow into Snowflake's Horizon Catalog, Cortex Analyst, and Cortex Agents, while Snowflake technical metadata and lineage flow back into Collibra.

 Scoring Rationale